Multan: Transportation

-Motorways
+Motorways and highways

 Multan is connected to operational motorways M4 on northside connecting to Faisalabad and M5 on south side connecting Sukkar.
 M4 is further connected to M3 connecting Lahore and M2 connecting Islamabad and Peshawar to Multan.
 While M5 will be connecting to Karachi via Karachi-Lahore Motorway in future.

 Multan is situated along the under-construction 6-lane Karachi–Lahore Motorway (M3) connecting Southern and northern Pakistan that is being built as part of the $54 billion China Pakistan Economic Corridor.
 Currently, Lahore to Multan travel time is 4 hours on motorway M3 and M4.

-The 6-lane, 392 kilometre long M-5 section of the motorway is built between Sukkur and Multan at a cost $2.89 billion.
+The 6-lane, 392-kilometre long M-5 section of the motorway is built between Sukkur and Multan at a cost $2.89 billion.
 The M-5 is open since 2019.
 It is connecting Multan to Sukkar and will connect to Karachi when Sukkar-Karachi Motorway will be opened.